Suicide prevention

 Samaritans

-Samaritans is a registered charity aimed at providing emotional support to anyone in emotional distress, struggling to cope or at risk of suicide.
+Samaritans is a charity that provides emotional support to anyone in distress, struggling to cope, or at risk of suicide.

 Resources